ikfoundation.org

 Promoting Natural & Cultural History

-During the first three hundred years of the Medieval period, the use of the warp-weighted loom dominated the local production, and a substantial selection of excavated loom-weights are proof of the weaving of such fabrics in Malmö.
+During the first three hundred years of the Medieval period, the use of the warp-weighted loom dominated the local production, and a substantial selection of excavated loom-weights is proof of the weaving of such fabrics in Malmö.
 Four examples from the town itself.
 In addition to forty fragmented pieces and one intact loom-weight located in the closely situated village of Oxie.
-Research by historian Eva Andersson also shows that these loom-weights were heavier than many other excavated examples in the Nordic area, which can possibly indicates that linen fabrics were produced on these looms.
-This theory is further strengthened, as linen smoothers of stone were unearthed close to these loom-weights.
-Among other fragmented evidence for weaving in the first half of the Medieval period in Malmö (the district of C.Mortensen, 6525:3), is also a wooden sword-like tool used for pressing the weft upwards during the weaving.
+Research by historian Eva Andersson also shows that these loom weights were heavier than many other excavated examples in the Nordic area, which can possibly indicate that linen fabrics were produced on these looms.
+This theory is further strengthened as linen smoothers of stone were unearthed close to these loom weights.
+Among other fragmented evidence for weaving in the first half of the Medieval period in Malmö (the district of C. Mortensen, 6525:3) is also a wooden sword-like tool used for pressing the weft upwards during the weaving.

-Twenty bronze- and seven iron needles, thinner and shorter than the bone models, have also been found in various excavations in Malmö and its close by area.
+Twenty bronze- and seven iron needles, thinner and shorter than the bone models, have also been found in various excavations in Malmö and its nearby area.
 These were often formed with smaller eyes, making the needles ideal for sewing fine seams in clothing or for decorative embroideries.
-Cases for needles have additionally been excavated at five occasions, one of the most beautiful in the area of Söderport (6724:38).
+Cases for needles have additionally been excavated on five occasions, one of the most beautiful in the area of Söderport (6724:38).
 This needle case is 5,7 cm long and has a diameter of 1,2 cm, a small polished item with a carved chequered pattern and a lid.

 Sources: